 Oral cavity

 What is the oral cavity?

 The oral cavity is the beginning of the aerodigestive tract.
-The oral cavity starts at the lips and ends where the mouth meets the throat.
+The oral cavity starts at the lips and ends in a part of the throat called the oropharynx.
 The oral cavity is made up of multiple parts including the lips, tongue, floor of mouth, gingiva, buccal mucosa, hard palate, and retromolar trigone.

+Oral cavity